 Once your due dates are set, you can easily see which tasks are due next in your project:

 Keep important tasks top of mind using task priorities.
 Some tasks are more important than others.
-Go through your project and set your most important tasks as priority 1 and they’ll show up in red so you don’t forget.
-Set the rest of your tasks to priority 2 (orange), priority 3 (blue) and priority 4 (no color), too.
+Go through your project and set your most important tasks as priority 1.
+They’ll show up in red so you know what to work on first.

 Organize your project using sections.
 If you want to break your project down into different parts, organize them into sections by simply entering a colon at the end of the task name.